abhinaba-ghosh/protractor-react-selector/README.md

 })
 ```

-this will wait to load react inside your app.
-By-default it will assume that the react root is set to '#root'.
-In the example above the id of the root element is set to 'root'.
-So, you don't need to pass the the root selector
+this will wait to load react inside your app. waitForReact automatically find out the react root of your application.

-The default timeout for `waitForReact` is `10000` ms. You can specify a custom timeout value:
+The default timeout for waitForReact is `10000` ms. You can specify a custom timeout value:

 ```js
 await browser.waitForReact(30000);